indigo423/opennms-org-website/user/pages/01.home/_talks/team.md

 members:
     - name: Alexander Finger
       image:
-      title:
+      title: Senior Business Development Manager at Swisscom
       info: "Alexander Finger is member of the OGP, the Order of the green Polo, IT professional and PMI certified project management professional.
 He is responsible for much of the design and testing of many of the carrier grade features of OpenNMS.
 Last but not least Alexander Finger worked with Ronny Trommer and Klaus Thielking-Riechert on the German-language book OpenNMS: Netzwerkmanagement mit freier Software."
       social_twitter: "alexanderfinger"
     - name: Duy Hai Doan
       image:
-      title:
+      title: Apache Cassandra Evangelist at DataStax
-      info: "DuyHai DOAN is an Apache Cassandra Evangelist at DataStax.
-He spends his time between technical presentations/meetups on Cassandra, coding on open source projects like Achilles or Apache Zeppelin to support the community and helping all companies using Cassandra to make their project successful.
+      info: "He spends his time between technical presentations/meetups on Cassandra, coding on open source projects like Achilles or Apache Zeppelin to support the community and helping all companies using Cassandra to make their project successful.
 Previously he was working as a freelance Java/Cassandra consultant."
       social_twitter: "doanduyhai"
       social_linkedin: "https://fr.linkedin.com/in/duyhai-doan-8482242"
     - name: Jeff Gehlbach
       image:
-      title:
+      title: Director of Applied Innovation at The OpenNMS Group
       info: "Jeff has worked with free software since the mid-1990s and has practiced the discipline of large-scale network management since 2000.
 His current role as Director of Applied Innovation at The OpenNMS Group lets him continue both these pursuits, and even affords him to write the occasional line or two of code."
       social_twitter: "jeffgdotorg"
       social_linkedin: "https://www.linkedin.com/in/jgehlbach"